-A. Universal Batting: All players at a game must be in the batting order at all times, except in the Freshmen and Girls' softball High School divisions.
-If, during regular season games, for any reason a player does not bat at his/her turn, that team will not be assessed an out - this applies to all divisions where universal batting applies and only during regular season games.
+A. Universal Batting: All players at a game must be in the batting order at all times, except as provided in section (B) that follows.
+If, during regular season games, for any reason a player does not bat at his/her turn, that team will not be assessed an out - this applies to all games where universal batting applies and only during regular season games.